 Kenny Barron And Dave Holland On JazzSet

-On June 9, Kenny Barron turns 70 — and he's celebrating in style.
+On June 9, 2013, Kenny Barron turned 70 — and he was celebrated in style.
 The pianist, composer and National Endowment for the Arts Jazz Master has booked a week-long residency with his quartet at the Village Vanguard in New York and a live WBGO/NPR webcast on June 5.

 Kenny Barron was born in North Philadelphia — as he is careful to point out — on June 9, 1943.
 Coming up, he played with his brother, the tenor saxophonist Bill Barron, and in local groups.
 At 19, he got his big break and joined trumpet legend Dizzy Gillespie's band.
 Barron's career took off, and soon he recorded with a host of jazz giants, including Freddie Hubbard and Joe Henderson.
 People Time with Stan Getz and Barron was the tenor saxophonist's last album — and a great one.